 Cut a piece of cardboard slightly bigger than the cake tin.
 Sit the cake tin on top.

 Bake for 4 – 5 hours until a knife inserted comes out clean.

 Pour over more brandy when the cake is still warm – optional.

 Leave the cake in the tin until it is cold, this will keep the cake moist and hold its shape.
-Wrap in clean greaseproof paper and tin foil and store in a cool place until needed.
-The cake is better if left to mature for two months before eating.

 You can make your own gluten-free oat flour by blending gluten-free oats in a food processor until fine.
 This may not turn out as fine as shop bought but is not as expensive.